 - Para Adolescentes

-When you're under stress, your body releases the hormone adrenaline, which prepares it for danger (you may hear this referred to as the "fight or flight" reaction).
-That's what causes the physical symptoms, such as sweating, a pounding heart, and rapid breathing.
-These sensations might be mild or intense.
+When you're under stress (like right before a test), your body releases a hormone called adrenaline, which prepares it for danger.
+This is the "fight or flight" reaction.
+It’s what causes symptoms like sweating, a pounding heart, and fast breathing.

-Just like other types of anxiety, test anxiety can create a bad cycle: The more a person focuses on the negative things that could happen, the stronger the feeling of anxiety becomes.
-This makes the person feel worse and, with a head is full of distracting thoughts and fears, can increase the chances that he or she will do poorly on the test.
+The more you focus on the negative things that could happen, the stronger the feeling of anxiety becomes.
+This makes you feel worse and can make you more likely to do poorly on the test.

 Who's Likely to Have Test Anxiety?

-People who worry a lot or who are perfectionists are more likely to have trouble with test anxiety.
-People with these traits sometimes find it hard to accept mistakes they might make or to get anything less than a perfect score.
-In this way, even without meaning to, they might really pressure themselves.
-Test anxiety is bound to thrive in a situation like this.
+People who worry a lot or are perfectionists are more likely to have test anxiety.
+It can be hard for them to accept mistakes they might make or get anything less than a perfect score.

 This breathing exercise can help you lift stress or switch from a difficult mood to a more positive one.